EcoG-io/josev/README.md

 Electric Vehicles (EVs) which only support DIN SPEC (the so-called "legacy EVs"); thus we do provide support for DIN SPEC, but we restrain ourselves from promoting it.

-Why do we have two repos, one for the high-level communication (the `iso15118`) and another for `slac`?
+Why do we have two repos, one for the high-level communication (the `iso15118`) and another for `pyslac`?
 The first reason is to mimic a microservices architecture where future updates are atomic and smaller.
-Secondly, it's due to separation of concerns, as `slac` deals with the Physical and Data link layers (OSI layers 1 and 2), whilst `iso15118` deals with the Network, Transport, Session, Presentation and Application layers of the OSI stack (layers 3-7).
+Secondly, it's due to separation of concerns, as `pyslac` deals with the Physical and Data link layers (OSI layers 1 and 2), whilst `iso15118` deals with the Network, Transport, Session, Presentation and Application layers of the OSI stack (layers 3-7).
-Thirdly, the names match the language used in the community where `iso15118`is generally used to discuss high-level communication topics and `slac` to describe the protocol defined in ISO 15118-3. [^3].
+Thirdly, the names match the language used in the community where `iso15118`is generally used to discuss high-level communication. `pyslac` was named with the prefix `py` as apparently there is a conflict with the name `slac` in the public pypi server, but we internally refer to it as `slac`, which describes the protocol defined in ISO 15118-3. [^3].

 ## How to spin it up?

 As the project is a collection of modules, each module can be independently used.
-As the `iso15118` modules requires some integration from the user side, specifically with the EVSE/EVCC controller part, it makes no sense to create a set of commands here to fire up both the `iso15118` and `slac` modules.
+As the `iso15118` modules requires some integration from the user side, specifically with the EVSE/EVCC controller part, it makes no sense to create a set of commands here to fire up both the `iso15118` and `pyslac` modules.
 Thus, to use the project, please follow the instructions specified in each of the repos.

 ## Caveats and shortcomings